| MapsThese maps are here to provide a sense of spatial scale and to

 boats are allowed.

-1).
+Important features to observe from this map are: 1).
 The open ovals are places where the NPS have tried setting

+deepwater gillnets to catch lake trout.
 2).
 Lake trout caught, represented by A’s and B’s, are dispersed

 randomly throughout the lake.
 This shows the nomadic nature of the